Rubens to Sickert: The Study of Drawing

 Betts started his collection with Old Masters, however, most of the works he amassed were by modern artists working around his own lifetime.
 He combined an interest in the stories behind the drawings he collected with an emphasis on variety, focused on artists drawing the body.

-Betts also formed his own sense of himself as a contemporary artist during his studies in the 1920s.
+Betts formed his own sense of himself as a contemporary artist during his studies in the 1920s.
 He belonged to an up-and-coming group of ambitious young artists alongside Henry Moore (1898-1986) at the Royal College of Art and the Brook Green School of Drawing.
 Together, they were exposed to diverse approaches to figure drawing by experimental tutor, Leon Underwood (1890-1975).

 It was the artist Walter Sickert (1860-1942) who most informed Betts teaching and collecting in Reading.
 The Betts Collection comprises 16 drawings by Sickert.
 They demonstrate principles that Betts adopted wholesale in his teaching, to the extent that he introduced an iron bedstead (a prop synonymous with Sickert) into the “life room” at Reading.